-Australia nears decision on whether to deport Djokovic

-MELBOURNE, Australia (AP) — Australia’s prime minister said Thursday his government’s tough policy toward visitors who were not vaccinated for COVID-19 had not changed, as it nears a decision on whether to deport Serbian tennis star Novak Djokovic.

-The men’s tennis No. 1 had his visa canceled on arrival in Melbourne last week when his vaccination exemption was questioned, but he won a legal battle on procedural grounds that allowed him to stay in the country.
-He still faces the prospect of deportation — a decision that is entirely at the discretion of Australia’s Immigration Minister Alex Hawke if deemed to be in the public interest for health and safety reasons.
+Djokovic in Australian Open draw as visa saga continues

+MELBOURNE, Australia (AP) — Novak Djokovic remained in limbo even after he was included in the draw for the Australian Open on Thursday, with the tennis star still awaiting a government decision on whether to deport him for not being vaccinated for COVID-19.

 Despite the cloud hanging over Djokovic’s ability to compete, Australian Open organizers included the top seed in the draw.
-He is slated to play fellow Serb Miomir Kecmanovic, who is ranked world No. 78., in the opening round.
+He is slated to play fellow Serb Miomir Kecmanovic, who is ranked world No. 78., in the opening round next week.

-Prime Minister Scott Morrison said Australia’s policy on COVID-19 vaccinations had not changed since the nation’s border first opened to quarantine-free travel a month ago.

-Non-citizens had to prove they were double-vaccinated or “provide acceptable proof that they cannot be vaccinated for medical reasons,” Morrison said.

-“That is the policy and of course we’d be expecting authorities to be implementing the policy,” Morrison said.

-Djokovic is unvaccinated.
-His argument for an exemption is based on evidence that he was diagnosed with COVID-19 in Serbia last month and has since recovered.
+No. 1-ranked Djokovic had his visa canceled on arrival in Melbourne last week when his vaccination exemption was rejected, but he won a legal battle on procedural grounds that allowed him to stay in the country.

-Hawke has been considering the question of Djokovic’s deportation since a judge reinstated the 34-year-old’s visa on Monday.
+Immigration Minister Alex Hawke has been considering the question since a judge reinstated Djokovic’s visa on Monday.

-Morrison would give no indication of how long the decision might take, with Djokovic planning to defend his Australian Open title from Monday.

-Morrison referred to Hawke’s statement on Wednesday that Djokovic’s lawyers had recently filed further documents that affected the timeframe for a decision.
+Expectations of a pending decision were raised when Prime Minister Scott Morrison called an afternoon news conference after a national Cabinet meeting.
+Speculation heightened when the tournament draw was postponed by 75 minutes to a time after Morrison’s news conference.

+The wait continued after both events concluded, with Morrison referring questions on Djokovic to his immigration minister.

 “These are personal ministerial powers able to be exercised by Minister Hawke and I don’t propose to make any further comment at this time,” Morrison said.